Intracranial tuberculous granuloma

 The epidemiology of patients with tuberculomas is the same as that of other CNS manifestations of TB (see CNS tuberculosis)

-A tuberculoma is distinct from a tuberculous abscess in that it demonstrates evidence of granulomatous reaction and caseous necrosis histologically, whereas abscesses do not, their center filled with pus 5,6.
-Not all tuberculomas, however, have a solid granulomatous core and some may undergo liquefaction 4.
-TB organisms may not necessarily be identified in tuberculomas, whereas they are necessary to make the diagnosis of tuberculous abscess 6.
+A tuberculoma is distinct from a tuberculous abscess in that it demonstrates evidence of granulomatous reaction histologically, whereas abscesses do not 5.
+Not all tuberculomas have a solid granulomatous core and some may undergo liquefaction 4.

-MRI is the modality of choice in assessing potential tuberculomas which have fairly solid caseous necrosis centrally on the background of granulomatous reaction.
-In some instances however, liquefactive necrosis centrally can occur, and the imaging appearances are then essentially indistinguishable from a tuberculous abscess, which in turn is similar to pyogenic cerebral abscesses 4.
+MRI is the modality of choice in assessing potential tuberculomas, and as long as liquefactive necrosis centrally has not occurred, the image appearances are fairly characteristic (see below).
+If liquefactive necrosis is present, then the imaging appearances are essentially indistinguishable from a tuberculous abscess, which in turn is similar to pyogenic cerebral abscesses 4.